 I took the opportunity to paint the AFM and coolant overflow pipe in some gloss black engine enamel:

 While I was cleaning up the engine bay I noticed that the engine bay temperature sensor was not where it was supposed to be!
-It was just dangling into the bay with an incredibly rusty bracket, so I’ve sourced some terry clips which will hopefully work as a replacement
+It was just dangling into the bay with an incredibly rusty bracket, so I sourced some Terry clips which worked perfectly as a replacement

 Cleaning in progress before I start to assemble the new components, I had to take the opportunity to improve the lighting above the engine bay to better see what I’m doing!